 - Facilitate an ongoing exchange of ideas across diverse spiritual traditions; and

-- Encourage women to recognize their potential to be change agents in their own lives, and so in their communities and the world.
+- Encourage women to recognize their potential to be change agents in their own lives, which in turn transforms the world.

 “D’vorah radiates a luminous dedication, integrity, and presence.” – Elka Eastly Vera, Eastly Creative